-Each group member or participant agrees to purchase Builders Risk Insurance as required by Rural Development and other lending institutions to be in force from the date of loan closing.
+Each group member or participant agrees to purchase Builders Risk Insurance as required by USDA Rural Development and other lending institutions to be in force from the date of loan closing.
 This policy shall include sufficient individual liability coverage in an amount not less than .
-However, the SELF-HELP GRANT RECIPIENT may require a higher amount if it determines that this is necessary.
-The SELF-HELP GRANT RECIPIENT shall be given proof (binder) of insurance.
+However, (INSERT ORGANIZATION NAME) may require a higher amount if it determines that this is necessary.
+(INSERT ORGANIZATION NAME) shall be given proof (binder) of insurance.